 Parent contact will be made at each office visit.
-Office visit consequence/intervention to supersede all other behavior consequences at administration discretion.
+Office visit consequence/intervention to supersede all other behavior consequences at administrative discretion.
 The case manager, district office & school psychologist of any special education student will be notified at each day of out of school suspension.
 A Manifestation Determination will be completed before a special education student reaches 10 days of suspension.
 Any student suspended for twenty (20) or more days will be referred for expulsion and/or referred to alternative education.
+LCSSC referrals can be made at any time, as needed.